 What the Non-Soakers Say

 1. Convenience: One of the main reasons people choose not to soak beans is that it requires advance planning.
-If you're short on time or prefer spontaneous cooking, skipping the soaking step may be more convenient.2.
-Texture: Some cooks argue that soaked beans can have a softer texture compared to those that have not been soaked.
-If you prefer a firmer texture in your dishes, skipping soaking might be worth considering.
+If you're short on time or prefer spontaneous cooking, skipping the soaking step may be more convenient.

 3. Flavor Preservation: While soaking can help remove some compounds responsible for gas and bloating, it may also cause some flavor loss.
 Unsoaked beans tend to retain their natural taste better during cooking.